jcguidry/flight-ml-accelerator/docs/README.md

 - Ingestion
 - [x] Refactor cloud functions to use modules
-- [ ] Modify cloud function to accept a list of flight idendifiers in JSON payload
+- [x] Modify cloud function to accept a list of flight idendifiers in JSON payload
+- [ ] Modify cloud function to ingest multiple flights at once, from JSON payload
+- [ ] Write notebook/script to source list of flight identifiers
+- [ ] Write notebook/script to generate schedulers based on list of flights.
+- [ ] Use new partition structure (origin airport, flight, datetime), update reads downstream.
 - [ ] Convert pandas datatypes to pyarrow
 - [ ] Convert bucket write from JSON to parquet
-- [ ] Use new partition structure (origin airport, flight, datetime), update reads downstream.
-- [ ] Write notebook/script to source list of flight identifiers
-- [ ] Write notebook/script to generate schedulers based on list of flights.
 - [ ] Add historical ingestion capability